meowarex/Alkaline-GTK/README.md

 # AlkalineGTK

-AlkalineGTK is a cross-platform desktop application built with GTK# that allows users to convert files between different formats using the CloudConvert API.
+AlkalineGTK is a Linux desktop application built with GTK# that allows users to convert files between different formats using the CloudConvert API.

 ## Features